 phase of the project.
 To receive existing grant funding, this

-project phase needs to move through the environmental review process, complete
+project phase needs to have the regulatory permits issued, complete the federal environmental review process, complete

-a cooperative agreement with State Parks, and be ready to go out to bid for
+a cooperative agreement with State Parks, and be ready for bidding by August 2013.

 The middle 2 miles of the pathway, the Harbor Coastal Trail